 Deathloop When can I play it?

-Deathloop was originally set to be launching on PS5 and PC this holiday, according to Bethesda.
-Arkane has announced that due to work being impacted and the safety of the team, Deathloop will now release on May 21, 2021.
+Deathloop was originally set to be launching on PS5 and PC last holiday, according to Bethesda.
+Arkane has announced that due to work being impacted and the safety of the team, Deathloop will now release on September 14, 2021.

 Because Microsoft bought ZeniMax Media, Arkane is now a studio under Xbox.
 Because of this, it's almost guaranteed that Deathloop will come to Xbox Series X and Xbox Series S at some point in the future, but for now Microsoft plans to honor the original timed PS5 exclusivity agreement.
 According to a recent trailer, this exclusivity agreement lasts for one year.